-For the third graduating cohort in a row, Union College graduates posted a 100 percent NCLEX-RN first-time pass rate!
+For the past five of six graduating cohorts, Union College graduates posted a 100 percent NCLEX-RN first-time pass rate!

 Nationally, only about 85 percent of nursing graduates pass the NCLEX-RN—an exam all nurses must pass to receive a license to practice—on their first attempt.
-100% of our 2018 graduates passed on their first try.
-That after posting the best scores in Nebraska in 2015 (94%) and 2016 (97%).
+One-hundred percent of our 2020 graduates passed on their first try, and that's not a fluke.
+Our graduates posted the best pass rates in Nebraska consistently since 2015.

-If you want to be part of a rewarding, growing profession that demands equal parts excellence and empathy, than nursing may be the perfect fit for you.
+If you want to be part of a rewarding, growing profession that demands equal parts excellence and empathy, then nursing may be the perfect fit for you.

 Why study nursing?